 - PAYG payment summary

-- Complete Director ID application – once your identity is verified in myGovID, you can then complete your application via ABRS online.
+3. Complete DIN application – once your identity is verified in myGovID, you can then can complete their application via ABRS online.

 - A certified copy of one primary document, such as a foreign birth certificate or foreign passport, and

 - A certified copy of one secondary document, such as a national photo ID or driver’s license.

 Your documents must be certified by Notary publics or staff at an Australian embassy, high commission or consulate, including consulates headed by Austrade honorary consuls.
 The paper application is available to download here.

 What do I do with my DIN once I have it?

 When you receive your Director ID, you need to give it to your corporation record-holder.
 This could be your company secretary, another director, a contact person or an authorised agent of the company.